marcio777/cadmus/CoreI/ex3.md

 3. It is important that you recognise that while `System.out.println(3229 - 234234)` makes sense, `System.out.println(3229) - 234234` does not.  `System.out.println(3229) - 234234` makes no sense as you're saying to print `3229` and then subtract 234234 from whatever `System.out.println(3229)` equals.
 However, `System.out.println(3229)` is a method and doesn't equal a value or rather **return** any value, so you are trying to subtract 234234 from nothing.
 4. In line 16 you can see that you can add, or rather **concatenate**, a string and an integer by using the `+` **operator**.
 For example, `"aaa" + 5` becomes `"aaa5"`.
 5. In line 17, in the expression `"How tall am I in cm?" + (2*100)`, `(2 * 100)` is first simplified to `200` and then concatenated with `"How tall am I in cm? "`.
 Although technically you don't need to put parentheses, as `*` has a higher precedence in BIDMAS than `+`.
-6. Finally, look at line 23.
-According to maths, 30/8 should equal 3.75.
-However, if you were to run the code (which you should have done), you would notice that the output is 3.
-This will be explained later in far grater detail, but for the moment, when dividing two integers, the computer will always round down.
-This is called **integer division**.